mawngo/go-batch/README.md

 - Default max item is `1000`
 - Default wait time is `16ms`
-- Default concurrency is unlimited.
+- Default concurrency is unlimited `Unset`
+- It counts the number of pending load requests only in the current batch, so that requests are being loaded will not be counted.

 ### Caching